MostafaFR/Vehicle-Routing/README.md

 ## Project Overview

 This repository hosts a comprehensive MATLAB Simulink project aimed at the development and control of autonomous multi-robot systems (MRS).
 The project intricately combines elements of navigation, localization, and communication, enabling a fleet of robots to perform complex tasks collaboratively in a dynamic environment.
+This project is based on Robotarium instances.

 ## Key Features